Single property transition

 Multiple properties transition

-To perform CSS transition on multiple properties, specify the element and the array of arrays with transition values.
+To perform CSS transition on multiple properties, specify the element and the array of

 function animate(element) {